md-fazle/layout_project/README.md

 # layout_project
-layout and block and inline elements
+layout and block and inlined elements